kremalicious/astro-redirect-from/README.md

 _Default: `getSlugFromFilePath()`, see below_

 If you need a custom slug structure, pass a function to construct your slug from the file path.
+The file path should be relative to the content directory.

 If you use a `slug` field in your frontmatter, this will be preferred by the plugin and passing any `getSlug` function will have no effect in that case.